alexcojocaru/elasticsearch-maven-plugin/README.md

 A comma-separated list of initialization script files can be provided using the **pathInitScript** parameter of the plugin, in which case they will be executed against the local Elasticsearch cluster.
 The file extension defines the file format: *json* for JSON format, anything else for custom format.

+The script paths will be trimmed and executed in the order they are provided.

 #### JSON format

 The provided JSON files should contain a list of requests to be sent, one by one, to the Elasticsearch cluster.